-Failure to Use Qualified Medical Interpreters and Healthcare Translators to Treat Mandarin-Speaking Plaintiff
+Failure to Use Qualified Chinese Medical Interpreters to Treat Mandarin-Speaking Plaintiff

 Despite the many problems with the plaintiff’s case, the court ultimately found in her favor with regard to her claims under the Federal Tort Claims Act.
 Specifically, the court held that the United States had failed to meet its burden in establishing that the defendant officer had probable cause to arrest the plaintiff under suspicion for being a drug smuggler and determined that the plaintiff was entitled to receive over $461,000 in compensation for assault and battery and for false arrest.
 The court held that the defendant officer was not credible, and that there was no evidence to support a reasonable believe that the plaintiff was engaged in drug smuggling.
 Still, the plaintiff’s recovery was no doubt limited by the court’s concerns about the plaintiff’s candor and her doctors’ failure to use qualified healthcare interpreters and medical translators.